Skip to content

 13. Upholstery cleaning

-This is another specialty service that involves cleaning furniture like sofas and armchairs, typically those made with materials like cotton, polyester, leather, silk, and wool.
+This is another specialty service that involves cleaning furniture like sofas and armchairs, typically those made from materials like cotton, polyester, leather, silk, and wool.

 It’s especially convenient if you can offer this service in your clients’ homes.
 That way, they don’t have to worry about transporting their furniture to another location—or not being able to use it for a while.